scottjmaddox/scottjmaddox.github.io/_posts/2018-08-19-Safe-partial-initialization-in-Rust.md

 making it possible to implement data structures like [`ArrayVec`](https://docs.rs/arrayvec/latest/arrayvec/struct.ArrayVec.html) with little-to-no `unsafe` code, making Rust even more appealing for security-critical applications.

+## Comments

+If you have any comments or questions, please [join the Reddit discussion!](https://www.reddit.com/r/rust/comments/98nmge/safe_partial_initialization_in_rust/)